The Twilight Mage, Pt 1: The Changeling

 THE CHATEAU D’AZUR

 Xen’s mother Renee Bodier was a 15 year old shopgirl with curly hair and sparkling blue eyes who worked behind the perfume counter.
 The young flapper got pregnant soon after she met E. Virgil Neal, which pretty much gave her “carte blanche.”
-Her new husband was so delighted, that after he purchased the iconic Chateau d’Azur, a sprawling 35 room mansion on a 25 acre estate along the French Riviera where she had free reign, he gave her a blank check with the note “for the happiest year of my life.”
+Her new husband was so delighted, that after he purchased for his wife the iconic Chateau d’Azur, a sprawling 35 room mansion on a 25 acre estate along the French Riviera, he also gave her a blank check with the note “for the happiest year of my life.”

 Named after the Greek philosopher, as a young child Xen frolicked through manicured gardens with faux Roman ruins and statues of satyrs and nymphs, often dressed as a young Apollo, with garlands of flowers in his hair, angel’s wings and a quiver full of arrows.
 He was dressed in the finest clothes, and given the best education that money could buy.
 He was chauffeured in an array of the most expensive and luxurious custom designer automobiles in the world.
 He had fresh food and imported meats and cheeses prepared for him by world class chefs.
 His property had terraced gardens with tropical fruit trees from all over the world, a vegetable garden, a chicken coop, a small dairy, a stream stocked with mountain trout, and views of the Mediterranean Sea.
 The vast estate also included a zoo, a waterfall, a swimming pool, a home theatre and a Japanese garden to keep the young prince occupied.